PatHERways International - First seminar by Sandra Vacciana, Partnership for Young London

 What's Next?
 The UK Perspective

 The following months will involve organisations setting up their regional peer training programmes and organising job shadowing visits which is where we, as international partners, can begin to contribute to strategic development.
 Ubele will be delivering its training to 24 young leaders throughout the summer of 2017 in five London boroughs - Haringey, Lambeth, Lewisham, Southwark and Waltham Forest.
 Once trained, those leaders will be running peer training sessions in the autumn of 2017.
 This phase will be followed by a London based conference to share the UK’s learning, currently planned for the end of the year.
-The second PatHERways seminar will take place in March 2018 in Lisbon where all member organisations will be primed to begin sharing key findings and identify how this work contributes to wider strategies on improving outcomes for girls and young women internationally.
+The second PatHERways seminar will take place in March 2018 in Lisbon where all member organisations will be primed to begin sharing key findings; addressing the project’s collective impact and connecting this work with wider strategies on improving outcomes for girls and young women – such as through the relatively newly formed Women’s Equality Party in the UK, which has a Youth Network for 14 to 25 year olds.

 This programme is ambitious and not without its challenges, but worthy of pursuit nonetheless.
 What has been evidenced effectively to date is that seismic shifts come with effective collaboration - thinking big, taking risks, maintaining integrity and compassion - then following commitments through.